Prosecution of Marte Dalelv: Reactions

 The incident also caused an uproar on social media, as people were leaving comments on the Facebook pages of both the employer, THE One Total Home Experience and the Dubai Tourist Office.
 THE One Total Home Experience closed their Facebook page to comments from Norway, Sweden, and Denmark on 19 July 2013.

 The affair also received international attention outside Norway.
 German news magazine Spiegel and the tabloid newspaper Bild also reported on the incident.
 The translated Bild headline was: "Boycott Dubai! – The world is outraged".
-In France and the francophone world le Monde and le Figaro reported the affair on 20 July 2013.
+In France and the francophone world, le Monde and le Figaro reported the affair on 20 July 2013.
 The BBC published an article about the incident on 20 July 2013.
 Euronews reported on 20 July 2013 about it in several languages.
 USA Today reported the incident on 18 July 2013.
 The New York Daily News reported the incident on 18 July 2013.
 The Associated Press reported the incident on 19 July 2013.
-AlJazeera reported the incident on 20 July 2013.
-Human Rights Watch have previously focused on UAEs bad record when it comes to dealing with sexual violence.
+Al Jazeera reported the incident on 20 July 2013.
+Human Rights Watch has previously focused on the UAE's poor record in dealing with sexual violence.

 Anne Katrin Bang, a Middle East specialist of the Chr.
-Michelsen Institute, declared on 21 July 2013 that the matter will be resolved quickly, because for Dubai and the United Arab Emirates such negative worldwide media attention is something which is completely unusual, and that they spend enormous resources on getting businesses and tourists to Dubai, so that it would be very likely that diplomacy will work in this case.
+Michelsen Institute, declared on 21 July 2013 that the matter will be resolved quickly, because for Dubai and the United Arab Emirates such negative worldwide media attention is completely unusual, and that they spend enormous resources on getting businesses and tourists to Dubai, so that it would be very likely that diplomacy will work in this case.